davatorium/rofi/doc/rofi-theme.5.markdown

 * **fixed-columns**:    boolean
     Do not reduce the number of columns shown when number of visible elements is not enough to fill them all.
 * **require-input**:    boolean
     Listview requires user input to be unhidden.
-The list will still respond to normal interaction.
-    Hitting accept will still activate the selected entry.
+The list is still present and hitting accept will activate the first entry.

 Each element is a `box` called `element`.
 Each `element` can contain an `element-icon` and `element-text`.